PillarDelta/Financial-Analyst--ISAF/DOCUMENTATION.md

 5. **Monte Carlo Simulation Framework**: The paper outlines a methodology for calculating strategic risk through perturbation analysis and Monte Carlo simulation of the strategic state function.

-Our implementation follows the mathematical formalism outlined in the paper, translating the theoretical constructs into a practical computational system that delivers actionable business insights.
+Our implementation directly applies the mathematical formalism outlined in this internal research paper, translating the theoretical constructs into a practical computational system that delivers actionable business insights.

 ## Development Process